Lesbians Who Tech + Allies: History

 The community was started based on a small meet up at the Castro Theatre in the Castro District, San Francisco in December 2012.

 By the end of 2013, small events were launched in New York, Seattle, Boston, Los Angeles, London, Berlin and Toronto and the community had nearly 4,000 people.
 In October 2013, the Lesbians Who Tech + Allies website was launched.
 The first official Lesbians Who Tech + Allies Summit was held in February 2014 in San Francisco.

 In June 2015, Lesbians Who Tech + Allies was awarded a $165,000 grant from the Arrillaga-Andreessen Foundation, starting a nonprofit arm of Lesbians Who Tech + Allies.
 The grant money was used for two pilot programs; "Bring a Lesbian to Work Day" and a coding scholarship fund.

 Lesbians Who Tech + Allies is committed to convening queer women (and allies) in technology in a vibrant and inclusive community.
 It is not a requirement to identify as lesbian or a member of the LGBTQ community to be part of the organization.
 The only requirement is to follow the organization's mission and goals; promote the visibility and inclusion of women, LGBT people, and people from other back-grounds under-represented in technology.

 In October 2023, the Lesbians Who Tech + Allies Summit celebrated their 10th year anniversary with a 3 day in-person event that featured many keynote speakers, including Kara Swisher, Ilene Chaikin, Jennifer Beals, Kiran Gandhi, Chani Nicholas, ALOK Vaid-Menon, Chasten Buttigieg, and Debbie Millman.

 In 2022, the annual summit expanded from the Castro Theatre to take over two blocks on Castro Street, which caused friction with some of the local merchants.
 In November 2023, the Castro Merchants Association voted to ask that the street not be shut down for future events.

 In January 2024, Lesbians Who Tech + Allies announced that the 2024 summit will take place in New York City.
+The October 2026 summit is also scheduled to take place in New York City.